15 Things To Know About Moving to and Living in Jacksonville, Florida

 (Source: @townop via Instagram)

-5. The Best Places to Live in Jacksonville include Orange Park, San Marco, and Southside
+5. The Best Places To Live in Jacksonville, FL, Include Orange Park, San Marco, and Southside

 Orange Park

 Forty minutes south of downtown, you’ll find a rural retreat from the city center.
+With the St. Johns River to the east and Doctors Lake to the south, residents of Orange Park have plenty of opportunity to enjoy the waterfront.
 Home to the Naval Air Station and properties with spacious yards abutting large swaths of woods, this neighborhood is ideal for families.

 San Marco